TEKcamp/Katas/README.md

 After this, watch the longer 60 minute video on TDD by our Uncle Bob here : https://www.youtube.com/watch?v=qkblc5WRn-U

-Note that the TDD katas in this repo are written in a language other than Java.
-Feel free to use the code as a reference or inspiration.
-You will be deriving the solution code using TDD in Java.

-Before you tackle the exercises, below is a synopsis of the TDD katas found in this exercise :
+Below is a synopsis of the TDD katas found in this exercise Note that the the code is done on the below website is in C#: https://www.michael-whelan.net/code-katas-for-practicing-tdd/

-https://www.michael-whelan.net/code-katas-for-practicing-tdd/